View AgriLife Today article here!

 Issue:

-Equine health management training equips handlers and owners with the knowledge and skills to ensure basic care is provided to the horses and respond effectively to emergencies related to the unique environment the duo works in, whether it’s from over-exertion or injuries that may occur during the course of duty.
+Equine health management training equips handlers and owners with the knowledge and skills to ensure basic care is provided to the horses and respond effectively to emergencies related to the unique environment the duo works in, empowering them to act swiftly and decisively, ultimately contributing to the overall effectiveness of CBP equine teams in safeguarding our borders.

 Objective: